tomy2105/KnowledgeNotes/cloud/docker_k8s.md

 - application should be able to scale out by starting new processes and scale back in as needed to meet demand and load
 - applications should be written to be more reliable than the underlying infrastructure which means they should be able to handle temporary failures in the underlying infrastructure and gracefully shut down and restart quickly (acquiring and releasing resources as needed)
 - aim should be to have the same environments used in development and test/staging as are used in production, infrastructure as code and Docker containers make this easier
-- decouple the collection, processing, and analysis of logs from the core logic of your apps, logging should be to the standard output and aggregating into a single source
+- decouple the collection, processing, and analysis of logs from the core logic of apps, logging should be to the standard output and aggregating into a single source
 - admin processes, usually one-off processes that should be decoupled from the application, should be automated and repeatable, not manual, processes

 ## Docker / Containers in general

 Docker is free platform (with paid additions) used to build and run containers.

 Containers are isolated user spaces (all the code that resides above the kernel, includes the applications and their dependencies) for running application code.
-They are lightweight because they don't carry a full operating system, and can be created and shut down very quickly because you're just starting and stopping the processes that make up the application and not booting up an entire VM and initializing an operating system for each application.
+They are lightweight because they don't carry a full operating system, and can be created and shut down very quickly because they re just starting and stopping the processes that make up the application and not booting up an entire VM and initializing an operating system for each application.

 A container image is structured in layers, each instruction in the Dockerfile specifies a layer inside the container image, and are read only.

-When a container runs, it also hasa writable ephemeral topmost layer, all changes made to the running container are written to this thin writable container layer which is lost **forever** when the container is deleted.
+When a container runs, it also has a writable ephemeral topmost layer, all changes made to the running container are written to this thin writable container layer which is lost **forever** when the container is deleted.

 Containers use Linux cgroups to control what an application can use, its maximum consumption of CPU time, memory, IO bandwidth, and other resources.